skip to content

 The research cluster's aim is to bring together academics from a range of backgrounds with an interest in technology and new media in order to explore and discuss recent and ongoing research.

 We welcome all students (undergraduate and postgraduate), staff, and visiting scholars to attend and participate in any/all sessions.
 We especially would like to emphasise multidisciplinary collaboration, not only between departments of the University of Cambridge, but with other universities.
-As such, most of our events will be hybrid – available both online and offline.

 Academic Year 2022-23